vcavallo/optimistic-nihilist/about.md

 that idea doesn't get me down at all.
 In fact, my knee-jerk reaction to that thought is to smile and laugh - it's absolutely hilarious that we are bizarre, self-aware piles of biological complexity!
 I strive to enjoy that bare fact as much as I can.
-It makes no sense that we can feel feelings anyway, but it makes less sense to feel bad about it.
+It makes no sense that we can feel feelings anyway, but it makes even less sense to feel bad about it.

 > "And if thou laugh long into an abyss, the abyss will also laugh into to thee."